timolson/cointrader/README.md

 # Main

 ## Command Line Parsing
 [JCommander](http://jcommander.org/) is a command-line parser which makes it easy to attach command-line parameters to Java fields by using annotations.
-The `Main` class automatically discovers any subclasses of `org.ccp.Command`, then instantiates them with the default constructor(), then registers them with JCommander.
-After JCommander has parsed the command-line, `Main` then invokes the run() method of the chosen `Command`.
+The `Main` class automatically discovers any subclasses of `org.ccp.Command`, then instantiates them with the default constructor, then registers them with JCommander.
+After JCommander has parsed the command-line, `Main` then invokes the `run()` method of the chosen `Command`.

-## Create a New Command
+## How to Create a New Command
-* Subclass `org.ccp.CommandBase` (or implement `org.ccp.Command`)
+1. Subclass `org.ccp.CommandBase` (or implement `org.ccp.Command`)
-* Specify the command name by putting this JCommander annotation above the class: `@Parameters(commandNames="save-data”)`
+2. Specify the command name by putting this JCommander annotation above the class: `@Parameters(commandNames="my-command”)`
-* Use the singular @Parameter tag on any fields in your subclass to capture command-line info (see [JCommander](http://jcommander.org/) docs)
+3. Use the singular `@Parameter` tag on any fields in your subclass to capture command-line info (see [JCommander](http://jcommander.org/) docs)
-* Implement the run() method
+4. Implement the `run()` method

 # Other Libs